Where to Stay in Kuantan

 The town centre is practical rather than scenic.
 It puts you walking distance from Kuantan’s main wet market (Pasar Besar Kuantan), the night food stalls along Jalan Mahkota, and the bus station — useful if you are arriving by bus from KL or heading on toward Kuala Terengganu.

-Budget guesthouses and basic hotels here run RM50–120.
-Most are functional Chinese-run guesthouses without much atmosphere, but the value is good and the location convenient.
+Zenith Hotel Kuantan is the best in-town choice for those who want comfort without the beach commute.
+Budget guesthouses and basic hotels here run MYR 50–120.
 If you are arriving late or leaving early, staying in town makes transit easier than commuting from Teluk Cempedak.

 Cherating — 30 km North